TomVagish/Social-Media/README.md

 -open Vs code and choose the folder with the project

--Run the command 'npm install' in Terminal
+-in Terminal Run the command 'npm install'

--Run the command 'npm install -g @angular/cli' in Terminal
+-in Terminal Run the command 'npm install -g @angular/cli'

--Run the command 'ng serve' in Terminal
+-in Terminal Run the command 'ng serve'

 -open the browser on http://localhost:4200/